 Your victory is the perfect opportunity to recognise their performance and celebrate as a team.

 Don’t hide your success

-There’s very little point taking the time to enter awards if you aren’t going to make the most of your success.
+There’s very little point taking the time to enter awards if you aren’t going to make the most of your financial award success.